Sci-Art AquaWeek 2016

-The SEAFDEC Aquaculture Department advances responsible aquaculture and supports sustainable development in the Philippines and Southeast Asia.
+The SEAFDEC Aquaculture Department is good site to learn about fishes and advances on responsible aquaculture and supports sustainable development in the Philippines and Southeast Asia.
 SEAFDEC FishWorld is dedicated to science and environment education of the general public—children, adults, students, teachers, researchers, public officials, tourists, local residents, etc.— particularly about aquatic ecosystems and biodiversity, aquaculture and fisheries, and marine conservation.

 Sci-Art AquaWeek seeks to build understanding and appreciation among school children and teachers in Panay of the research and development work of SEAFDEC/AQD and the relations between aquatic biodiversity, aquaculture, fisheries, human nutrition, and economic advancement.
 Such understanding is then expressed through contests with various outputs.
 Sci-Art AquaWeek 2016 focuses on (1) ocean literacy; (2) aquaculture and its importance to food security, and (3) the Philippines being the center of the center of marine biodiversity and how Filipinos should know more about this natural heritage.
 Six contests are open to all high schools, and four contests are open to all elementary schools.
 The AquaWeek contests are funded from FishWorld visitor fees; there is no registration fee.

 |25 July||Mon||8am – 5pm||Mural Painting: “Ocean literacy in the Philippines”||HS|